-So have you ever seen the #PitMad hashtag on Twitter?
-Also, why should you care about PitMad?
+So had you ever seen the #PitMad hashtag on Twitter?
+Also, why should you have cared about PitMad?

-So, let’s take a look at what PitMad is.
+So, let’s take a look at what PitMad was.

-PitMad is a quarterly pitch session on Twitter.
-So essentially what you are doing is tweeting about your work, but it is only on specific dates, and agents and publishers are watching.
+PitMad was a quarterly pitch session on Twitter.
+So essentially what you would be doing was tweeting about your work.
+But it was only on specific dates, and agents and publishers were watching.

-In addition, it happens in March, June, September, and December.
+In addition, it only happened in March, June, September, and December.

-So do yourself a favor, and create your tweets now.
-As in, today.
-You want to know what to tweet, and you want to be able to fit both the #PitMad hashtag into your tweet, but also the hashtag specific to your genre.
-So, according to Sub It Club and Brenda Drake, the hashtags are as follows:
+The idea was to know what to tweet.
+And you wanted to be able to fit both the #PitMad hashtag into your tweet, but also the hashtag specific to your genre.
+So, according to Sub It Club and Brenda Drake, the hashtags were as follows: